edavis/riverpy/README.md

 ## Installation

-Before you begin, make sure [redis][] is installed.
+Before you begin, make sure [redis][] is installed and running.
 On a Mac, you can install it via [Homebrew][].
 On Linux, your package manager should have it.

 Once installed, install riverpy into a [virtualenv][]: